-Before you initiate a dispute, there are a couple things that we need you to do first:
+Before you initiate a dispute, there are a couple things that we recommend you do:

-- Your first option is always to communicate with the other party: send them a message.
-We recommend communicating within the Sales Completion Area - as this gives Flippa the ability to review any communication that has occurred.
+- First is to communicate with the other party: send them a message.
+This communication can be done within the Sales Completion Area - this will give Flippa the ability to review any communication that has occurred.

 - If they won’t respond to you, there might be something wrong.
-We can intervene give them a little nudge to reply.
+We can intervene give them a request to reply.
 Please reach out to customer support and we'll give the other party a little nudge.